-When you purchase your ticket, you may help contribute to the tips for the bus drivers who get us to and from Great Meadow Park as safely as they can.
-Thank you in advance for any contribution you can provide, as we hope to tip each driver generously for his or her service on the day.
+You are not required to leave tips for the bus drivers who get us to and from Great Meadow Park as safely as they can, but we thank you in advance for any contribution you provide, as we hope to tip each driver generously for his or her service on the day.

-Buses will go directly to The Plains and will return without detour to Rock Bottom at Ballston Common Mall, except as emergency situations may require.
+Buses will go directly to The Plains and will return without detour to Whitlow’s on Wilson in VA and Lou’s City Bar in DC, except as emergency situations may require.

 Buses are chartered by time and distance.
 Passengers causing buses to delay departure may be subject to financial penalty.

 We cannot control traffic or travel times and are not liable for delays or inconveniences experienced by one or more buses.
 We have made every effort to time things based on experience and current conditions, but road construction, accidents, weather, and excessive vehicle volume are unpredictable factors.
 Neither full or partial refunds or any compensation will be offered for circumstances like these, which are beyond our control.

 We have chartered first-class luxury motorcoaches from Martz, an industry leader, but mechanical breakdowns, although rare, can still occur.
 In the unlikely event of a malfunction before bus arrival or during transit, we will make every effort to resume the planned schedule.
 Mechanical failures are beyond our control and bus charter industry standards do not accept contracts entitling clients to compensation for inconvenience or delay; thus, in such a case, University Row Anchors will not have access to any sort of partial or full refunds to pass along to affected passengers.